Aller au contenu principal

 You speak out loud, I correct you live.

-Each turn, you see the prompt in French (and English if you want), then you record your reply by mic or type it.
-The correction scores your sentence turn by turn: perfect, close, off.
-You watch your score climb in the corner.
+Each turn, you see the prompt in French (and in English if you want), then you record your reply with your mic or type it in.
+The correction scores your sentence turn by turn - perfect, close, off - and you watch your score climb in the corner.

 • Voice or keyboard - your call, depending on the moment

-• Live score, so you see where you are inside the scene
+• Live score, so you can see where you stand mid-scene

-• EN hint hideable if you want to test yourself without the crutch
+• Hide the English hint when you want to test yourself without the crutch

 Written debrief at the end of a scene · what you keep, reply by reply